 E-Bike Controls

 E-bike controls are important because they are your interface with the pedal-assist drive unit system while you are on the bike.
-E-bike controls include a handlebar-mounted shifter that allows you to shift through the various support settings of the pedal assist motor.
-A digital display is also a common component of the e-bike controls typically mounted on the handlebar near the stem and shows information like battery charge, speed, and support setting at-a-glance.
-Apps are all the rage these days and we included the associated smartphone app for each bike's drive system.
+E-bike controls include a handlebar-mounted controller that allows you to shift through the various motor support settings.
+A digital display is also a common component of e-bike controls, typically mounted on the top tube or handlebar, and shows information such as battery charge, speed, and support setting at a glance.
+Most of the motors use Bluetooth to connect to an app, allowing you to adjust the performance parameters through the convenience of your smartphone.
 Since charging your battery is another way you interact with your e-bike, we included this in this rating metric as well.

-To test the e-bike controls, we simply used them, over and over, and often back to back.
-We adjusted the shifters to our preferences and determined which we liked the best based on ergonomics, intuitiveness, and overall user-friendliness.
-We rated the digital display based on their size, location, the information presented, and how easy they were to read while riding.
-To test the smartphone app for each model we downloaded it to our phone and used, or attempted to use each one.
-Using an e-bike requires charging them regularly, so testing this was easy as we did it all the time, and we learned that some of the charging port locations and plug designs are more user-friendly than others.
+To test the e-bike controls, we evaluate their ergonomics, intuitiveness, and overall user-friendliness.
+We rated the digital display based on its size, location, the information presented, and how easy they were to read while riding.
+To test the smartphone app for each model, we downloaded each app and thoroughly examined the settings and adjustments to understand how much of the motor's behavior could be altered through software.
+Using an e-bike requires charging it regularly, so testing this was easy, as we did it all the time, and we learned that some of the charging port locations and plug designs are more user-friendly than others.

 Downhill Performance

 The only way to test an e-bike's downhill performance is by riding them downhill, so we did, a lot.
-The beauty of an e-bike is how quickly you can get back to the top for another lap, this facilitated riding them downhill repeatedly to get a feel for the handling, suspension, traction, geometry, cockpit, components, and everything that goes into the way a bike performs while descending.
-We rode lots of trails with a variety of trail types, terrain features, and conditions to test their performance in everything from fast and flowy to low speed and technical.
-We traded off bikes and had a chance to compare them in back to back laps on the same trails for reference.
+The beauty of an e-bike is how quickly you can get back to the top for another lap; this facilitates riding them downhill repeatedly to get a feel for the handling, suspension, traction, geometry, cockpit, components, and everything that goes into the way a bike performs while descending.
+We rode numerous trails with a variety of trail types, terrain features, and conditions to test their performance across a range of environments, from fast and flowy to low-speed and technical.
+We traded off bikes and had a chance to compare them in back-to-back laps on the same trails for reference.

-The way a bike performs while descending is somewhat subjective in nature and depends on the rider's preferences, skill level, weight, etc. That being said, each bike we tested had a unique character and performance out on the trail, and tester's notes on downhill performance were all very similar.
-Bike designs, geometry, center of gravity, suspension components and the like are less subjective, and those aspects of the bikes were also analyzed and judged in relation to the way the bikes performed while riding downhill.
+The way a bike performs while descending is somewhat subjective in nature and depends on the rider's preferences, skill level, weight, etc. That being said, each bike we tested had a unique character and performance out on the trail, and testers' notes on downhill performance were all very similar.
+Bike designs, geometry, center of mass, kinematics, and suspension components are less subjective, and these aspects of the bikes were analyzed and judged in relation to how the bikes performed while riding downhill.

 Climbing Performance

 Since the majority of time spent on a bike is while climbing, we had plenty of time to consider the climbing performance of each e-MTB in our test.
 The presence of a pedal assist drive unit makes these bikes climb quite a bit differently than bikes without, as you have varying levels of pedal assist support helping you along the way.
-The motors and batteries of e-bikes also make them quite bit heavier than traditional mountain bikes, and that weight combined with knobby plus sized tires tends to provide heaps of traction.
-The power output and delivery of each model also played into each bike's climbing performance, as well as the handling, geometry, and rider position.
+The motors and batteries of e-bikes also make them heavier than traditional mountain bikes, and that weight, combined with modern knobby tires, tends to provide excellent traction.
+The power output and delivery of each model also contributed to each bike's climbing performance, as well as its handling, geometry, and rider position.

 Power Output